 “I don’t want suits and ties and all that,” Hall told WHNS.
 “There will be a lot of children there and I don’t want it to be scary for them.”

 The visitation offered a hopeful sign of what’s to come Wednesday.

 Chatter and children’s laughter floated through the room, creating a scene more reminiscent of a children’s birthday party than a visitation.
 Floral arrangements festooned with stuffed Ninja Turtles and colorful balloons decorated the altar as a slide show of photos of Jacob and his family played on the wall.

 At the front of Jacob’s casket, relatives wearing superhero costumes and Team Jacob shirts greeted well-wishers carrying stuffed animals for his coffin.

-has brought in more than $126,500 for the Hall family and their expenses.
+An online fundraiser has brought in more than $126,500 for the Hall family and their expenses.